pandas-dev/pandas/doc/source/visualization.rst

 Scatter Plot
 ~~~~~~~~~~~~

-.. versionadded:: 0.17.0
+.. versionadded:: 0.13

 Scatter plot can be drawn by using the :meth:`DataFrame.plot.scatter` method.

-.. versionadded:: 0.13

-You can create scatter plots with ``DataFrame.plot`` by passing ``kind='scatter'``.
 Scatter plot requires numeric columns for x and y axis.
 These can be specified by ``x`` and ``y`` keywords each.